2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 To get to Hohensalzburg Fortress from Salzburg Cathedral, simply head south in Kapitelplatz.

+Continue walking until you reach Festungsgasse, where you can find Festungsbahn, the funicular station to the fortress.
 For travelers with Salzburg Card, you’ll have full access to the fortress, its museums and chambers, and to this funicular.

 If you prefer not to use the Salzburg Card, you can simply buy tickets when you arrive at the fortress or book admission tickets to Hohensalzburg Fortress online for convenience.